apache/zookeeper/src/recipes/README.txt

 7) To run the c tests in all the recipes,
 - make sure the main zookeeper c libraries in {top}/src/c/ are compiled.
 Run autoreconf -if;./configure; make.
-The libaries will be installed in {top}/src/c/.libs.
+The libraries will be installed in {top}/src/c/.libs.
 - run autoreconf if;./configure;make run-check
   in src/recipes/$recipename/src/c